user3748/random-console-test-net-core/README.md

 windows1909 | coming soon | coming soon
 windows2004 | coming soon | coming soon
 ## info
-this program should run on windows and ubuntu if the net core sdk is installed this program is about testing the Random() class
+This program should run on windows and ubuntu if the net core sdk is installed, this program is about testing the Random() class.

 ## Current program version
 * coming soon